wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-automated-patching.md

 ## Compatibility

-The following products <!-- deleted by customization are compatible with the --><!-- keep by customization: begin --> areÂ compatible withÂ the <!-- keep by customization: end --> SQL Server IaaS Agent features for Automated Patching:
+The following products are compatible with the SQL Server IaaS Agent features for Automated Patching:

 - Windows Server 2012